tylertitsworth/5th-age-srd/Classes/Occultist.md

 Full Recovery

 **Effect:** You summon a colorful butterfly that flaps its wings once.
 This sets a chain of connected events in motion.
 You determine the general outcome of each event (“Snow is falling on Dragon Peak”), but not the details.
 The connection does not have to be obvious, as your magic works in mysterious ways.
-Each step in the chain takes up to a full day to resolve.
+Each step in the chain takes up to a full full recovery to resolve.
 After each event, roll a d20.
 If the roll is equal to the number of events caused by the spell, or lower, the spell ends.
 You cannot end the spell voluntarily — a high enough roll always causes the next event.

 However, the spell does not end on a roll of natural 1.
 On a natural 1, the spell spins out of control, and you reroll the die.
 From that point on, you still describe the event, but there is some catastrophic twist, and each subsequent 1 only makes it worse.
 These unforeseen consequences are described by other players, starting with the person on your left.